 Same as Void: The Void is the name for the 'out of game' area.
 All events played from the hand go here once used (regardless of successful use or failure).
 Cards can never be retrieved from the Void by another card.

-Rule cards are played at the beginning of a player's turn (phase 0) before he draws his three cards.
-These cards change the rules of the game in a very specific manner.
-This change affects all players for as long as the rule card is in play.
-If another player puts a rule card into play, the previous one is discarded and the power no longer has any effect on play.
+Rule cards are played at the beginning of a player's turn (phase 0) before they draw their cards from the draw pile.
+These cards change the rules of the game in a very specific manner, affecting all players for as long as the rule card is in play.
+If another player puts a rule card into play, the previous one is discarded, and its power no longer has any effect on play.

 Champions and allies, sometimes realms and holdings, who can use runes.